A Deep Learning Approach for Parallel Imaging and Compressed Sensing MRI Reconstruction: Experimental Design

 \subsection{Simulation Configuration}

 The models were implemented on a server configured on NVIDIA TESLA V-100 (32 GB), 384 GB RAM, and Windows Server 2019 operating system.
 The codes were implemented on Python and Tensorflow\footnote{https://www.tensorflow.org/} frameworks with CUDA and CUDNN support.
 To create the undersampled data from the fully sampled images, 1D pseudo-Gaussian sampling mask with 10\%, 20\%, 30\%, 40\%, and 50\% retained \textit{k}-space value are utilized that corresponds to 10$\times$, 5$\times$, 3.3$\times$, 2.5$\times$, 2$\times$ acceleration, respectively.
+For multi-coil data, Cartesian sampling masks are used where lines are skipped depending on the acceleration factor.
+The acceleration factor is defined as the ratio of \textit{k}-space lines needed for a fully sampled reconstruction to the collected \textit{k}-space lines in an accelerated acquisition \cite{deshmane2012parallel}.
+For example, acceleration factor, R means (R-1) number of subsequent lines on the \textit{k}-space are skipped during acquisition.
+To keep consistency with the GRAPPA-like reconstruction, a few lines in the central region of the \textit{k}-space are maintained as auto-calibration signal (ACS).
 The sampling is performed in the phase encoding direction.
+For each type of sampling technique, however, distinct training cycles are required.
 To compare with other state-of-the-art methods 2D Gaussian and 2D Poisson sampling masks (Fig. \ref{fig:sampling_patter}) were also utilized along with 1D masks.
 Random Gaussian noise is added with the masks in order to bear a resemblance to the practical data acquisition.

 Adam optimizer with momentum 0.5 is used to train all the RECGAN-GR variations with parameters $\beta_{1}$ = 0.9, $\beta_{2}$ = 0.999, $\epsilon$ = 10$^{-8}$.
-The VGG-16 network pre-trained with the weights of the ImageNet\cite{ILSVRC15} and the output of the conv1, conv2, and conv4 layers are used to calculate the perceptual loss.
+The VGG-16 network pre-trained with the weights of the ImageNet \cite{ILSVRC15} and the output of the conv1, conv2, and conv4 layers are used to calculate the perceptual loss.
 Each variation was trained with the following hyperparameters: batch size = 1, initial learning rate = 0.0001.
-The weights associated with losses are: $\alpha$ = 15, $\beta$ = 0.1, $\gamma$ = 0.05, $\delta$ = 0.01, $\zeta$ = 0.00025 and $\kappa$ = 10$^{-3}$.
+The weights associated with losses are: $\alpha$ = 16, $\beta$ = 0.2, $\gamma$ = 0.04, $\delta$ = 0.008, $\zeta$ = 0.00015 and $\kappa$ = 10$^{-3}$.